poparf/employee-monitoring-ai/README.md

 3.3 [X] I implemented roles and permissions and middlewares for them
 4. [X] Read RTSP stream
 5. [X] Deliver RTSP stream to FE
+5.1 [ ] Read about JWT and how to handle the token with COOKIES!!!
 4. [ ] Create a login/register page simple for the begging
 5. [ ] Prepare a few video files, people in an office and a construction site
 6. [ ] JWT Auth like the teacher did at Web Tech ( you can copy that part )